72-74 Oxford Street

 You can click on the "Donate" link at the bottom of this page, which takes you to our "Just Giving Page", and any donations will be extremely welcome.

 We also like to meet our community fund raisers so we aim to invite people who have raised money to various social events during the year.
-See our latest cake sale at Trafford Council where our Director, Robert Jackson gave a talk.
+See our cake sale at Trafford Council .
 Many thanks to everyone involved in this successful community fundraising event.

 Volunteering in our Branch

 We have three intakes of new volunteers each year and it takes approximately six months to become a Full Samaritan.
-The journey to becoming a Samaritan begins with Samaritans Initial Training (SIT 1.)
-This training has 9 modules and takes approximately six weeks.
-The sessions are held at the branch on weekday evenings and during the day at weekends.
+The journey to becoming a Samaritan begins with induction called Core Development - a mix of short online modules you can complete at home, and Face to Face attendances at our branch over six successive Sundays.

-After successfully completing SIT 1 new volunteers begin a mentoring period where they take calls under the guidance of a mentor.
-Once the mentoring period is completed the new volunteer becomes a Probationer and they can sign on to do shifts with an experienced Samaritan.
-During the mentoring and probationary period the new volunteer completes Samaritans Initial Training 2 (SIT2).
-This is four modules usually done in the evening at the branch.
+After successfully completing Core Development new volunteers starts shifts under the guidance of a mentor who supports and guides them through their first caller contacts .
+Once mentoring is completed the new volunteer becomes a Probationer and can then sign on for regular shifts with an experienced Samaritan.
+During the mentoring and probationary period the new volunteer completes further Training, called Embedded Development, currently consisting of four further modules.

-Once the new volunteer has completed both SIT 1 and SIT2 and successfully worked through the mentoring and probationary period (with a minimum of 6 shifts and an overnight shift), they become Full Samaritans and members of the branch.
-At this stage the new volunteers can sign up for any shift that fits in with the time they have available .
+Once the new volunteer has completed Core Development, Embedded Development, mentoring, and probation (mentoring and probation is minimum of 6 shifts and an overnight shift), they become full Samaritans, and members of the branch.
+At this stage, the new volunteers are asked to sign up for regular weekly shifts.

 Our volunteers are offering the branch the gift of their time for our callers.
-We recognise that people have many other demands on their time so we make the rota system very flexible and as easy as possible to sign up.
+We recognise that people have many other demands on their time so we make the rota system flexible and as easy as possible to sign up.
 The listening shifts are 3 hours long and start at 8am every day.
-Volunteers can sign up electronically from their phones to do shifts at the times that work best for them.
-Most volunteers aim to do one shift a week.
-But we fully understand that this isn't always possible for everyone.
+Volunteers can sign up online to do shifts at the times that work best for them.
+Most volunteers do one shift a week.
+But we are flexible, and fully understand that this isn't always possible.

 Before applying we do ask that potential volunteers will be available to complete all the aspects of training and the required number of mentoring shifts within a specified time.
-Once a volunteer is a Full Samaritan we are very flexible about shifts.
 However the training and mentoring period do require regular weekly time commitments for approximately four months to be completed.
 So if anyone has other major commitments coming up or can't make the training dates shown below it is probably best to delay your application until your diary allows the time it will take to become a Samaritan.

 Being a Samaritan is a very rewarding and valuable role and we look forward to welcoming new volunteers to our branch.